taidaesal/vulkano_tutorial/docs/section_9.md

 f 3/6 1/1 5/7
 ```

 This is only a small sub-set of the total functionality offered by the obj file format.
-For a more complete understanding, the [wikipedia page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is a good place to start.
+For a more complete understanding, the [Wikipedia page](https://en.wikipedia.org/wiki/Wavefront_.obj_file) is a good place to start.

 #### Blender Exporter